This Halloween, ghost and ghouls inspire us to rethink how we do our daily marketing.

 In a turbulent economic time when fashion is shaped more polished and discreet, Alessandro has managed to radically change the headwinds of Gucci not just creatively but with quarter after quarter of surging profits, buoying the revenue of parent company Kering Group with his ability to dare to stand out from the crowd with an artistic creativity unsurpassed by the rest of its high-end luxury goods competitors.

-To be able to color outside the lines, one does not need to follow the rulebook and guidelines all the time.
+To be able to color outside the lines, one does not need to follow rulebooks and guidelines all the time.

-From how Gucci was able to reinvent itself from falling revenues to how Snapchat remains a viable tool to reach out to teenagers, constant change and improvement is needed in order for a company to survive.
+From how Gucci was able to reinvent itself from falling revenues to how Snapchat remains a viable tool to reach out to teenagers, constant change for the better and creativity is needed for a company to survive for a long time.